evenevan/hyguard/README.md

 ## Issue(s)
 One major issue currently is the API limit.
 With the complementary limit of 120 requests per minute, I can only host 30 users, as each user uses a status request and a gametype request twice a minute.
 This means that slots are quite limited.
 If this project is successful and many people are interested, I will make some changes and also seek a higher API request limit.
 This may mean that the current interval of two checks per minute may need to change to 1 per minute, but I have some other ideas in mind too.

-Given that crowd soucing API keys is 100% not allowed, have the community host multiple version of this bot may be a solution moving forward, assumign that there is enough demand.
+Given that crowd sourcing API keys is 100% not allowed, having the community host multiple instances of this bot may be a solution moving forward, assuming that there is enough demand.
 #### Bug Reports and Suggestions
 You can DM any bug reports/exploits/suggestions to Attituding#6517, or [join](https://discord.gg/NacwrAaWgE) the Discord Server for this bot and create a ticket.
 If you decide to DM bug reports, join the Hypixel Discord first so that you won't get blocked by Clyde.